Connect with us

-Get ready to embark on a journey through time as you explore the historical farmhouses of the Great Plains.
-Step into the shoes of pioneers and immerse yourself in the daily routines of past generations.
+Get ready to embark on a journey through history as you explore the typical farmhouses of the Great Plains.
+Follow in the footsteps of the early pioneers and delve into the daily lives of past generations.

 From forgotten farmsteads to beautifully restored homes, these timeless journeys will transport you back in time.
 Unveil the stories behind abandoned farmhouses and experience living history as you stay overnight in a restored farmhouse.